 The Minimum Wage is the minimum pay per hour that any worker should get.

 The amount varies depending on your age and whether you’re doing an apprenticeship.
-There is no minimum wage for workers younger than the compulsory School leaving age.

 National Living Wage